peter50216/trailblazer.github.io/gems/cells/getting-started.md

 ## Refactoring Legacy Views

 When refactoring legacy views into a solid cell architecture, it is often advisable to start with small fragments and extract markup and logic into an object-oriented cell.
-Afte that is done, you can move up and replace a bigger fragment of the view, and so on.
+After that is done, you can move up and replace a bigger fragment of the view, and so on.

 Given you were running an arbitrary Ruby web application, let's assume you had a menu bar sitting in your global layout.
 The menu shows navigation links to pages and - dependent on the login status of the current user - either a miniatur avatar of the latter or a link to sign in.